 SUBMISSION INFORMATIONManuscript preparation and submission

 All manuscripts must be submitted through the JMPT online submission and review web site (Editorial Manager).
 Authors may send queries concerning the submission process, manuscript status, or journal procedures to the Editorial Office at email@example.com.
 Once the submission files have been uploaded, the system automatically generates an electronic (PDF) proof for your review.
 All correspondence, including the Editor's decision and request for revisions, will be sent by e-mail to the corresponding author.
 Authors who are unable to provide an electronic version or have other circumstances that prevent online submission must contact the Editorial Office prior to submission to discuss alternate options.
-The Publisher and Editors regret that they are not able to consider submissions that do not follow these procedures.Materials due at initial submission
+The Publisher and Editors will not be able to consider submissions that do not follow these procedures.Materials due at initial submission

 All materials associated with the manuscript are due at the time of initial submission.
 These include: cover letter, title page form, manuscript files, assignment of copyright forms for all authors, conflict of interest forms for all authors, and any permission forms (eg, patient consent to publish forms, permission to have name printed in acknowledgements, permission to reprint table or figure, permission to include person's picture, etc.).
 It is the corresponding author's responsibility to obtain these permissions and upload them to the website.
 In the event that the paper is rejected, the permissions and files associated with this manuscript will no longer be valid so that the authors may pursue publication elsewhere.File requirements

 Original source files, not PDF files, are required for submission.
 Files should be labeled with appropriate and descriptive file names (eg, SmithText.doc or Fig1.tif).
 It is recommended that each file uploaded during the submissions process is no larger than 2MB.Journal style

 Manuscript revisions are expected within 30 days of request for revision.
 The corresponding author should contact the editor if there are any questions or more time is needed.
 If revision has been requested, all comments, concerns, suggestions must be addressed and include whether the change is made or not.
 The corresponding author should upload a Word document with a list of itemized changes made in the manuscript addressing each of the revision requirements.
-Changes made in the manuscript (insertions or corrected information) should be highlighted the within the text (either highlight or color font) to show reviewers and editor where the changes have been made.Accepted manuscripts
+Changes made in the manuscript (insertions or corrected information) should be highlighted within the text (either highlight or color font) to show reviewers and editor where the changes have been made.Accepted manuscripts

-SUBMISSION COMPONENTS AND REQUIREMENTSSubmission check list
+SUBMISSION COMPONENTS AND REQUIREMENTSSubmission checklist

 The following items should be ready before submitting to the JMPT website: